How to Upgrade Flatpak on Linux Mint 21/20

 Replace <application_id> with the ID of the application you want to update.

-Command 4: Update All Applications
+Update All Flatpak Applications

 To update all installed Flatpak applications, run the following command: